 The Queen was not present at the service, despite it being organised in her honour.
-She chose not to attend after experiencing “discomfort” at yesterday’s Trooping the Colour parade.
+Understandably, the monarch chose not to attend after experiencing “discomfort” at yesterday’s Trooping the Colour parade.

 The Queen made the choice “with great reluctance” and had enjoyed the day nevertheless, according to a Buckingham Palace spokesperson.

 Taking into account the journey and activity required to participate in tomorrow’s National Service of Thanksgiving at St Paul’s Cathedral, Her Majesty with great reluctance has concluded that she will not attend.Spokesperson for Buckingham Palace

 If you missed our post on Trooping, click here.
 Kate wore a lovely white coat dress, assumed to be an Alexander McQueen design.
 Four-year-old Louis was a character all day:

 In February of this year, the Queen became the first British monarch to reach her Platinum Jubilee—70 years on the throne.
 The Service of Thanksgiving is just one of several celebrations marking this historic milestone over the next few days.